 The ICO published further guidance on its website in January 2018 on what documentation organisations need to keep recording their processing activities.

-The guidance includes templates on keeping adequate record - for both controllers and processors - and tips on how these records could be populated and put together.
+The guidance includes templates on keeping adequate records – for both controllers and processors – and tips on how these records could be populated and put together.

-Failure to keep adequate records is a breach of the GDPR.
-Schools and charities already operate in highly regulated environments and this requirement (which is relatively straightforward) should not be too onerous.
+Failure to keep adequate records is a breach of the GDPR but is one of the more straightforward requirements of the regulation which schools and charities – already operating in highly regulated environments – should not find too onerous.

 5. Data Protection Officers - do you need one?